JordanMartinez/purescript-jordans-reference/11-Syntax/05-Prelude-Syntax/src/03-Reading-Do-As-Nested-Binds.md

   = Nothing
   | Just a

-instance b :: Bind Maybe where bind (Just a) f = f a     -- when given a Just, run the function on its contents bind Nothing f = Nothing  -- when given a Nothing, stop all future computations.
+instance bindMonad :: Bind Maybe where bind :: forall a b.
+Maybe a -> (a -> Maybe b) -> Maybe b -- when given a Nothing, stop all future computations and return immediately. bind Nothing _ = Nothing
+  -- when given a Just, run the function on its contents bind (Just a) f = f a

 half :: Int -> Maybe Int
 half x | x % 2 == 0 = Just (x / 2)